Carolyn Ferguson Obituary - TN | The Commercial Appeal

-Carolyn Eujeania Grimes Ferguson, October 11, 1946 - May 20, 2020, joins her parents Bezzlee Sr. and Gladys Grimes and two siblings, Billye Nash and James Grimes in Heaven today.
-Leaving behind two siblings, Bezzlee Grimes, Jr. and Bettye Masson and three children.
+Carolyn EuJeania Grimes Ferguson, October 11, 1946 - May 20, 2020, joins her parents Bezzlee Sr. and Gladys Grimes and two siblings, Billye Nash and James Grimes in Heaven today.
+Leaving behind two siblings, Bezzlee Grimes, Jr. and Bettye Mason and three children.

 Meredith Haddock & Nick: My mom was my hero and best friend.
 I am lost without her.
 I have treasured every moment together and am grateful for everything she brought into my life.
 I will miss her and her child like laughter that made everyone around her smile.
 Until I see you again - I love you with all my heart.